ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-december-2024.md

 ### **December 2024 Network Report**

 As 2024 came to an end, the network demonstrated a range of trends reflecting seasonal and structural shifts.
-December data shows notable declines across key metrics compared to November and earlier months, with some metrics stabilizing after sharper fluctuations earlier in the year.
+December data shows declines across key metrics compared to November and earlier months, with some metrics stabilizing after sharper fluctuations earlier in the year.
 These insights provide a deeper understanding of network performance, participation, and reward distribution dynamics.

 {{< admonition info >}}
 "Active nodes" are full nodes (identified by a unique Gnosis Chain address) with the required minimum staked xBZZ that have submitted a [commit](https://docs.ethswarm.org/docs/concepts/incentives/redistribution-game/#redistribution-game-details) transaction during the month.
 Although the statistical average gives each node a selection chance greater than one, a small minority may not have been selected within the month, slightly underestimating the true number.